-For fully vaccinated/boosted individuals WITHOUT symptoms:
+For fully vaccinated individuals WITHOUT symptoms:

-Individuals that are fully vaccinated/boosted do not need to quarantine if asymptomatic.
-Fully vaccinated close contacts should get tested 5 days after exposure, even without the presence of symptoms.
-Masks must be worn indoors in public for 10 days following exposure.
-Watch for symptoms until 10 days after exposure.
+Individuals that are fully vaccinated do not need to quarantine if asymptomatic.
+Fully vaccinated close contacts should get tested 3-5 days after exposure, even without the presence of symptoms.
+Masks must be worn indoors in public for 14 days following exposure or until a negative test result is received.
 In the event of a positive result, individuals must follow isolation protocols.

-For fully vaccinated/boosted individuals WITH symptoms:
+For fully vaccinated individuals WITH symptoms:

-Fully vaccinated individuals experiencing symptoms of COVID-19 should isolate and be tested.
+• Fully vaccinated individuals experiencing symptoms of COVID-19 should quarantine and be tested.
 If possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.

-For individuals who have had COVID-19 within the previous three (3) months WITHOUT symptoms:
+For individuals who have had COVID-19 withing the previous three (3) months WITHOUT symptoms:

-Quarantine is not required if an individual has had COVID-19 in the previous three (3) months, have recovered from the illness, AND do not have symptoms of COVID-19.
-Masks must be worn indoors in public for 10 days following exposure.
+• Quarantine is not required if an individual has had COVID-19 in the previous three (3) months, have recovered from the illness, AND do not have symptoms of COVID-19.

-For individuals who have had COVID-19 within the previous three (3) months WITH symptoms:
+For individual who have had COVID-19 withing the previous three (3) months WITH symptoms:

-Individuals experiencing symptoms of COVID-19 should quarantine and be tested.
+• Individuals experiencing symptoms of COVID-19 should quarantine and be tested.
 If possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.

-For unvaccinated individuals or those who do not meet the criteria for fully vaccinated/boosted:
+For unvaccinated individuals or those who do not meet the criteria for fully vaccinated:

-Individuals should stay home for five (5) days after the last contact with a person whohas COVID-19, monitor for symptoms consistent with COVID-19, and if possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.
-Masks must be worn indoors in public for 10 days following exposure.
-Continue to monitor for symptoms for 10 days after exposure.
+Individuals should stay home for 10 days after the last contact with a person who has COVID-19, monitor for symptoms consistent with COVID-19, and if possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.
+Continue to monitor for symptoms for 14 days after exposure.